 The answer to this question is: it depends on the agent!
-Every literary agency is different; some work with only fiction, some stay in the nonfiction genre, etc. No matter what, it’s important for authors to do their research before reaching out to an agent – even if they have a referral or another inside connection to kick off the conversation.
+Every literary agency is different; some work with only fiction, some stay in the nonfiction genre, etc. No matter what, authors need to do their research before reaching out to an agent – even if they have a referral or another inside connection to kick off the conversation.
 Agents will appreciate the personalized outreach and will feel their time has been respected.

 Generally, agents want to see a high-quality, edited book – not an outline or a first draft.
-Once a book is edited and an author is ready to connect with an agent, it’s important to keep in mind that the author’s credentials and how professional their platform appears to be will also play a role in determining the author’s success.
+Once a book is edited, and an author is ready to connect with an agent, it’s important to keep in mind that the author’s credentials and how professional their platform appears to be will also play a role in determining the author’s success.

-Authors should be sure to highlight their relevant credentials, have a quality website, as robust of a social media presence as possible (engaging frequently with followers is the most important!), and a professional headshot.
+Authors should be sure to highlight their relevant credentials, have a quality website, as robust of a social media presence as possible (frequently engaging with followers is the most important!), and a professional headshot.
 One tip an author might try is to Google their name and see what appears on the first couple of pages: if it’s something they’d be proud for a book agent to see, they’re on the right track.